khunemz/khunemz/README.md

 - 👋 Hi, I’m @khunemz
-- 👀 I'm working as a senior full-stack developer at @oivangroup ,Bangkok
+- 👀 I'm working as a senior full-stack developer at @oivangroup Finland, (Bangkok office)
 - 🌱 I’m currently learning everything to make me survive in this industry
 - 💞️ I’m looking to collaborate on `git`
 - 📫 Contact me at chutipong.r@outlook.com